ethaaalpha/multilayer-perceptron/README.md

 You feel that is this not well complicated you just pass data *to the right*.

 ##### Backward propagation
-For the backward propagation we just need to compute our derivative of the LogLoss.
+For the backward propagation we just need to compute our differents gradient using the partials derivatives of the *LogLoss* function.

 - $dZ2 = (A^{[2]}-y)$
 - $\frac{\partial{L}}{\partial{W^{[2]}}}=\frac{1}{m}dZ2 \cdot A^{[1]^{T}}$